How to Get Your Life Together in 20 Actionable Steps (Updated for 2023)

 We need money for everything, but that doesn’t mean we should be SPENDING it on everything.

 One of the best, yet (for some) hardest ways to really get your life together is to do a better job of tracking your finances.

 Your money can determine your future, so TAKE CHARGE of it.

 If you don’t tell your money where to go, it WILL disappear.
 Track every single dollar and see where it’s going.
 Maybe even consider doing a major undertaking and see how you spent all your money last year.
 This way you can come up with an informed budget for this year.

 Take the time to see where your money is going, what expenses you absolutely have to have, and those you can eliminate.
 Come up with a new budget, and STICK TO IT.

 You’ll find that having a money plan is freeing, and you'll feel less anxious about the future knowing you have a plan in place.

 I love using Dave Ramsey’s (money-management expert and creator of Financial Peace University) Every Dollar app as it works great for organizing all your finances right on your phone.
-It lets you look back on past months’ spending for comparison, and best of all, is free.
+It lets you look back at past months’ spending for comparison, and, best of all, it's free.